midjourney/docs/README.md

 ✉️ — Sends an image to your DMs with the seed # and job ID.
 If the result was a grid, it will send each individual image.

-⭐️ — Sends an image to the #favorites channel.
+⭐️ — Marks image as "favorite".
+This shows in a separate feed on the web gallery and sends the image to the #favorites channel.

 ❌ — Cancels or deletes a generation at any time.
 It is also removed from the web gallery.